-The specifics of the socio-psychological problems of personality.
+Specifics of socio-psychological problems of personality.
 Formation of social work as a science and specific socio-psychological activity in the practice of social work

-The emergence of social work as a science and a specific social activity was due to the aggravation of social conflicts in the 19th century. in connection with the rapid development of capitalism in Western countries - industrialization and urbanization and, as a result, a sharp increase in unemployment, crime, alcoholism, etc.
+Emergence social work as a science and specific social activity was due to the aggravation of social conflicts in the 19th century. in connection with the rapid development of capitalism in Western countries - industrialization and urbanization and, as a consequence, a sharp increase in unemployment, crime, alcoholism, etc.

-At the end of the nineteenth century.
-Social reformers and leaders of charitable organizations have come to the conclusion that to effectively solve these problems, not just philanthropists are needed, but specially trained personnel to provide social assistance to vulnerable, needy sections of the population.
+At the end of the 19th century. social reformers and leaders of charitable organizations came to the conclusion that to effectively solve these problems, we need not just philanthropists, but specially trained personnel to provide social assistance to the weakly protected segments of the population that need it.

-In the 90s.
-XIX century in England, lectures and practical work were organized related to the activities of the charity society in London.
-In Germany, at the same time, similar courses are being opened (within the framework of the women's movement).
-In the USA (in New York) short-term summer courses are based on which the professional training of social workers is organized.
-In 1899 a group of social reformers from the Netherlands (Amsterdam) founded an institute for the training of social workers.
-The program of the institute provided for a full 2-year course of full-time theoretical training and practical training for all those who devoted themselves to social work.
-In 1910 in Europe and America there were 14 schools of social work.
-In 1920 opened the first Latin America school of social work in Chile, thanks to the active work of the outstanding social work pioneer René Sanda.
+In the 90s XIX century In England, lectures and practical work were organized related to the activities of the charity society in London.
+At the same time, similar courses are being opened in Germany (as part of the women's movement).
+In the USA (in New York), short-term summer courses are based, on the basis of which the professional training social workers.
+In 1899 a group of social reformers from Holland (Amsterdam) founded an institute for training social workers.
+The institute's program provided for a full 2-year course of full-time theoretical education and practical training for everyone who devoted themselves to social work.
+In 1910 There were 14 schools of social work in Europe and America.
+In 1920 first opened in Latin America school of social work in Chile, thanks to the active work of the outstanding social work pioneer René Sanda.

-The need to intensify social work increases during crises.
-Thus, in the United States in 1929-1933, 15 million people lost their jobs, poverty and suffering reached a peak.
-Therefore, the Franklin Roosevelt government adopted the New Deal, which played a huge role in stabilizing the economy and providing social assistance to the poor.
-For the first time unemployment was approached as a social problem, a special government agency, the Interim Emergency Relief Administration, was created, which brought in well-trained social workers from private services.
-Franklin Roosevelt believed that government assistance to the unemployed is not a handout or charity, but social justice, which is based on the right of every citizen to expect a minimum standard of living in a civilized society.
+The need to intensify social work increases during times of crisis.
+Thus, in the USA in 1929-1933, 15 million people lost their jobs, poverty and suffering reached their peak.
+Therefore, Franklin Roosevelt's government adopted the New Deal, which played a huge role in stabilizing the economy and providing social assistance to the poor.
+For the first time, unemployment was approached as a social problem, a special government agency, the Temporary Emergency Relief Administration, was created, which invited well-trained social workers from private services.
+Franklin Roosevelt believed that government assistance to the unemployed is not a handout or charity, but social justice, which is based on the right of every citizen to count on a minimum standard of living in a civilized society.

-These ideas have been developed in modern social work: the state in a civilized society implements an extensive and systematic organized system of social protection, and social workers who provide social services to clients act as its conductors.
+These ideas have found development in modern social work: the state in a civilized society implements an extensive and systematic organized system of social protection, and its guides are social workers who provide social services to clients.

 Thus, social work includes 2 main elements - social protection and social services.